jfqd/redmine_reminder/README.md

 Further information about plugin installation can be found at: http://www.redmine.org/wiki/redmine/Plugins.

+## Usage Notification

+* add the custom field 'notification-mail-addresses' to a project in the project configuration and add one or more email addresses separated by a comma
+* add the custom field 'notification-mail-priority' to a project in the project configuration and add an id (!) of a trigger priority
+* add the custom field 'notification-sms-phone-numbers' to a project in the project configuration and add one or more mobile phone numbers separated by a comma
+* add the custom field 'notification-sms-priority' to a project in the project configuration and add an id (!) of a trigger priority

-## Usage
+## Usage Reminder

-To use the helpdesk functionality you need to
+To use the reminder functionality you need to

 * add the project manager email-address to the custom field 'pm-email' of each project
 * add a cronjob.
 The following syntax is for ubuntu linux: